 History, Charm and Southern Hospitality

-Quarterly financial statements were presented to the Village Council on October 28, 2014.
-These statements were for the first quarter of the fiscal year ending September 30, 2014.
+Quarterly financial statements were presented to the Village Council on May 12, 2015.
+These statements were for the third quarter of the fiscal year ending March 31, 2015.

-The statements show that the Village is in a very good financial position as we begin the fiscal year.
-Revenues exceeded expenditures by a larger margin than anticipated in our forecast for the first quarter.
+The statements show that the Village is in a good financial position at this point in the fiscal year.
+Revenues exceeded expenditures by a larger margin than anticipated in our forecast for the first three quarters.
 In addition, our operating expenditures are under control and our revenue outlook is stable.
 These results should position us well to carry out the objectives outlined in the FY 2015 Strategic Operating Plan.

-The Village’s General Fund is showing $4.2 million in income for the first three months of the year compared to $3.6 million the prior year.
-In terms of fund balance, the Village’s fund balance is currently 67% of expenditures, which is slightly higher than the 63% level seen the previous year at September 30.
+The Village’s General Fund is showing $2.2 million in income for the first nine months of the year compared to $2.7 million the prior year.
+In terms of fund balance, the Village’s fund balance is currently 55% of expenditures, which is slightly lower than the 57% level seen the previous year at March 31.

-Local option sales tax revenues were also $55,000 higher than the revenue forecast.
-Revenues for the month of June and the impact of the 2014 U.S. Open Championships were estimated at the close of the previous fiscal year.
-The actual revenues, when received in September, were approximately $60,000 higher than anticipated and account for the majority of the quarterly budget variance.
+Local option sales tax revenues were $83,000 higher than the revenue forecast.
+Revenues for the month of June 2014 and the impact of the U.S. Open Championships were estimated at the close of the previous fiscal year.
+The actual revenues, when received in September, were approximately $60,000 higher than anticipated and account for the majority of this variance.

-General fund operating expenditures were $274,000 or 6.5% below the quarterly budget overall.
-This variance is just above the expected expenditure variance of 5%.
+General fund operating expenditures were $302,000 or 2.6% below the quarterly budget overall.
+This variance is below the expected expenditure variance of 5%.
 Compared to the previous year, operating expenditures were up $1,040,000 year-to-date.
 This is primarily due to the early completion of our annual resurfacing work and the purchase of yard debris carts for the “One & Done” project implementation.